Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Discussion and Future Directions

 \section{Discussion and Future Directions}

-In this paper, we have constructed transversal gates in a 2D locality preserving surface code of the quantum double $D(G)$ based on non-Abelian finite groups $G$.
+In this paper, we have constructed constant-depth Clifford-hierarchy gates in 2D locality preserving surface codes of the quantum double $D(G)$ for non-Abelian finite groups $G$.
 The gates are realized in terms of stacking SPTs that realize automorphisms of the quantum double $D(G)$.
-This in itself is a general way to implement transversal gates.
-Applied to the dihedral groups $D_{4N}$ (of order $8N$) we show {how to define a non-Abelian stabilizer code: determine suitable boundary conditions for the surface code on a triangular patch, that realize single qubits.
+This in itself is a general way to implement constant-depth gates.
+Applied to the dihedral groups $D_{4N}$ (of order $8N$) we show {how to define a non-Abelian stabilizer code: determine suitable boundary conditions for the surface code on a triangular patch, that realize a single logical qubit.
 We then determine the full stabilizer group (which is non-Abelian).
-Finally we implement the transversal gates that span the diagonal non-Clifford gates up-to any level of the Clifford hierarchy.} This can be taken to be arbitrarily large by increasing $N$.
+Finally we implement the constant-depth gates that span the diagonal non-Clifford gates up-to any level of the Clifford hierarchy.} This can be taken to be arbitrarily large by increasing $N$.

 For $D(D_{4N})$ we determine the Clifford hierarchy stabilizers and show that these codes can realizes the non-Clifford gate $T^{1/N}$.
 Furthermore, for $8N=2^n$, the code can be implemented entirely in terms of qubit operations, and realizes gates from the Clifford hierarchy up to level $n$.
 The other $N$ values are beyond the Clifford hierarchy (and would require some higher qudits for their implementation).